MegaChibisX/MegaMan-Unity-8Bit-Engine/README.md

 ## Known bugs

+> Boss description missing from manual.

+> Input description missing from manual.

 > Boss doors can put the player inside solid blocks.

 > In-game weapon switching can be a bit weird.

 > In-menu weapon switching can be a bit weird.

+> Gears not assigned to controller buttons.

 > Ladder standing collision doesn't account for inverted gravity.